USS Richmond (1860)

 USS Richmond was a wooden steam-powered sloop-of-war in the United States Navy during the American Civil War (1861–1865).

 Service in the Caribbean

-Richmond was launched on 26 January 1860 at Norfolk Naval Shipyard in Portsmouth, Virginia.
+Richmond was launched on 26 January 1860 at Gosport Navy Yard in Portsmouth, Virginia.
 Commanded by Captain D. N. Ingraham, the ship left Virginia on 13 October 1860, bound for the Mediterranean.
 Upon her return to New York City on 3 July 1861, the nation had been plunged into civil war, so the ship was immediately readied for sea.
 Her first war service began 31 July 1861 when she sailed for Kingston, Jamaica, to search for the elusive Confederate raider commanded by Raphael Semmes.
 Leaving Trinidad on 5 September, Richmond cruised along the southern coast of Cuba and around Cape San Antonio.
 Semmes reached New Orleans, Louisiana; and by 22 August, Richmond was at Kingston taking on coal again.
 Departing 25 August, Richmond arrived at Key West on 2 September, then proceeded north to join the Gulf Blockading Squadron.